Skip to main content

 • Score at least 80% or higher on the summative knowledge check

 Evaluation of your progress will be measured with knowledge checks, skill observation with individualized fidelity feedback and a summative competency quiz.
-Participants who successfully complete all course requirements will earn the noncredit "MI Competency-Based Certificate" from University of Wisconsin-Maidson Continuing Studies.
+Participants who successfully complete all course requirements will earn the noncredit "MI Competency-Based Certificate" from University of Wisconsin-Madison Continuing Studies.

 By participating in this UW-Madison Continuing Studies class you will earn: